azuk4r/torsel/README.md

 # Torsel: Tor and Selenium Automation
 **Torsel** is a Python module designed to manage multiple Tor instances and automate web tasks using Selenium.
-It is particularly useful for web automation and web scraping tasks that require IP rotation to bypass security systems.
+It is particularly useful for web automation and web scraping tasks that require IP rotation to enhance anonymity.

 ## Key Features
 - **Automated IP Rotation**: Seamlessly rotate IP addresses using multiple Tor instances.
-- **Web Scraping and Automation**: Ideal for tasks that require anonymity and need to bypass IP-based restrictions.
+- **Web Scraping and Automation**: Ideal for tasks that require anonymity.
 - **Easy Configuration**: Automatically sets up, configures, and manages Tor instances.
 - **Integration with Selenium**: Run your Selenium scripts with the added anonymity of Tor.

+## Cybersecurity Considerations
+- **Bypassing IP-Based Restrictions**: Torsel can help bypass some IP-based restrictions by rotating IP addresses through Tor nodes.
+- **Tor Exit Node Blocking**: Be aware that some websites actively block traffic from Tor exit nodes, which may limit the effectiveness of this approach.

 ## Installation
 You can install Torsel directly from PyPI: